Are Personal Loans Taxable? What the IRS Says About Income

 Is loan forgiveness always taxable?

-Can I write off personal loan interest if I used it to pay off credit cards?
+Can I deduct personal loan interest if I used the money to pay off credit cards?

 No, you can't write off personal loan interest in this situation because the IRS considers it personal interest that doesn't qualify for a deduction.